Light and tender small batch pumpkin muffins swirled with a layer of cheesecake both in the batter and on top of the muffins.

 - Preheat the oven to 425°F / 220°C. Alternate lining a muffin pan with 6 parchment liners.

-- In a small mixing bowl, beat the cream cheese until smooth.
-Add in the egg yolk, sugar, and vanilla.
-Beat until thoroughly combined.
-Set aside.
+- In a small mixing bowl, beat the cream cheese and sugar until smooth.
+Add in the egg yolk and vanilla and beat until thoroughly combined.
+Transfer the mixture into a piping bag and set it aside.

 Pumpkin Muffins

-- Add in the flour, pumpkin pie spice, baking powder, baking soda, and salt.
+- Add in the flour, baking powder, baking soda, and salt.
 Gently mix the ingredients together just until no flour streaks remain.

 - Bake the muffins at 425°F for 5 minutes.
 Without opening the oven door, reduce the temperature to 350°F / 175°C. Bake for an additional 10-15 minutes, or until a toothpick inserted into the center of the muffins comes out clean.